webdiscus/html-bundler-webpack-plugin/README.md

 ## HTML template as entry point

-> Bundle your source files of scripts, styles, images and assets with HTML template.
->
-> _HTML as an entry point works in both Vite and Parcel, and now also in Webpack._
+> _**HTML as an entry point works in both Vite and Parcel, and now also in Webpack.**_\
->
+> Bundle your source files of scripts, styles and images with HTML template.

 The HTML Bundler Plugin generates static HTML from [any template](#template-engine) containing source files of scripts, styles, images, fonts and other resources, similar to how it works in [Vite](https://vitejs.dev/guide/#index-html-and-project-root) or [Parcel](https://parceljs.org/).
-The plugin allows to use a template file as [entry point](#option-entry).
+The plugin allows using a template file as an [entry point](#option-entry).
 You can import a template into JS as a compiled [template function](#template-in-js) and render it with variables in runtime on the client-side in the browser.

 This plugin is an advanced replacement of the html-webpack-plugin and [many others](#list-of-plugins) plugins and loaders.